gatsbyjs/gatsby/packages/gatsby-plugin-offline/README.md

   ]
   ```

+  Note: while essential resources of specified pages will be precached, such as JavaScript and CSS, non-essential resources such as fonts and images will not be included.
+Instead, these will be cached at runtime when a user visits a given page that includes these resources.

 - `appendScript` lets you specify a file to be appended at the end of the generated service worker (`sw.js`).
 For example:

   ```javascript:title=gatsby-config.js